ibm-cloud-docs/monitoring/pricing.md

-## How is the service plan tier change alert generated
+## How is the service plan alert generated?
 {: #how}

 To be notified when there is a tier change, you must enable the following alert: **[{{site.data.keyword.IBM_notm}}]: Usage Tier Change**